pyamsoft/pstate-frequency/README.md

 + Whether or not to print out debug error messages (defaults to No)
 + Whether or not to enable the use of the msr kernel module (defaults to No)
 + Whether or not to install bash completion (defaults to Yes)
++ Whether or not to install zsh completion (defaults to Yes)
 + Whether or not to install a udev rule which monitors the state of the power supply
 and sets the power plan automatically to powersave when on battery and the power plan
-to performance when plugged into via AC adapter (defaults to No)
+to performance when plugged into via AC adapter (defaults to Yes)

 ### Usage